Mdfish9299/Project_Beta/README.md

 ## Overview

 The core of this project lies in a Jupyter Notebook, [Project.ipynb](Project.ipynb).
-This notebook utilizes a Random Forest Classifier (RFC) to make accurate predictions about diseases based on a set of symptoms.
+This notebook utilizes several models, inpcluding the Random Forest Classifier (RFC) to make accurate predictions about diseases based on a set of symptoms.

 ## Table of Contents